Chapter Resource Team

 - Work with chapters to encourage visible and credible activities on a local level, including community service, certification, media and public relations, internships, scholarships, career fairs, advisory panels, bar and law-related exhibitions, diversity and inclusion awareness, etc.

-- Work closely with chapters and individual members to increase awareness of and participation in, all ALA programs and assist in identifying additional programs that would be of interest and benefit to members.
+- Work closely with chapters and individual members to increase awareness of and participation in, all ALA programs and assist in identifying additional programs that would be of interest and benefit to members and that are in alignment with ALA’s Strategic Direction.

 - Assist with projects, analysis and evaluations of member needs and ALA policies and procedures as requested by the Board of Directors or other ALA leadership, including gathering information, soliciting feedback and making recommendations.

-- Identify and encourage qualified potential ALA leaders to apply for volunteer opportunities (i.e., Committees, Chapter Resource Team, Director, and Nominating Committee).
+- Identify and encourage qualified potential ALA leaders to apply for volunteer opportunities (i.e., Committees, Project Teams, Special Interest Groups, Chapter Resource Team, Director, and Nominating Committee).

 Call for nominations: Summer